 - Written confirmation of attendance by March 1 of the year of deferment. - Ability to perform technical standards will not have changed upon matriculation. - All statements on your application and all other personal statements provided as part of the application process remain true and valid. - You will have met all the requirements indicated on your application.
 All documents must be addressed to:

-Philip Reynolds, PhDAssociate Dean of Student Services445 Health Sciences Blvd. | Dothan, Alabama 36303
+Philip Reynolds, PhD Associate Dean of Student Services 445 Health Sciences Blvd.
+Dothan, Alabama 36303

-READMISSION

-READMISSION POLICY
+READMISSION READMISSION POLICY

 Students who are dismissed from ACOM are ineligible for readmission.
-Students who are withdrawn or suspended and eligible for readmission must complete an ACOM readmission application and meet all re-matriculation requirements.
+Students who are withdrawn or suspended and eligible for readmission will receive a readmission packet from the Registrar's Office the semester prior to the student's intended return.
+Students eligible for readmission must complete the entire ACOM readmission application and meet all re-matriculation requirements.
 These include background checks, drug tests, documentation, and any requirements that were imposed following withdrawal or suspension.